 Data model

-This dataset describes air pollution levels inunderground stations in the Paris region network
+This dataset describes the levels of air pollution in the underground stations of the Île-de-France network

 Airparif data